yuqiii-wang/KnowledgeNotes/math/finance/financing/financing_by_bonds_and_loans.md

 ## Bonds, Loans, and Fixed Incomes

-* subprime mortgage
+* subprime mortgage 次级（房屋）贷款

-A subprime mortgage is one that's normally issued to borrowers with low credit ratings.
+A subprime mortgage is one that's normally issued to mortgage borrowers with low credit ratings.

 * General collateral (GC)

-Collateral that is not a specified security but of a defined homogenous credit quality, for example UK gilts or AA-rated sterling Eurobonds.
+Collateral that is not a specified security but of a defined homogenous credit quality. for example UK gilts or AA-rated sterling Eurobonds.

-* Bond vs Loans
+* Bond 债券 vs Loan 借款

 The issuer of a bond pays interest, and only interest regularly (usually semi-annually), and the principal is repaid at maturity in a lump sum.

 For loans, payments are made including interests + principal, until principal is fully repaid.
 For example, mortgage receives monthly payment.

-## Settlement Type
+## Settlement Type and Payment

 * FOP (Free of Payment)